The best scuba diving spots in Southeast Asia

 The cherry on top is the beautiful surroundings.
 The grassy islands, complete with Komodo dragons, crystalline blue water, and clear starry night sky made diving here a real treat.

 (Video I made of Komodo with the close encounter with the Manta Ray)

 Sipadan wins for my best diving spot in Southeast Asia simply because it has everything.
 There are loads of GIANT sea turtles, sharks, massive schools of Barracuda and Jack fish, smaller nudibranchs, and a wide variety of awesome dive sites.
 The list is truly endless for what one can see in Sipadan.

 The island itself only allows a small number of diving permits each day.
 Nobody lives on the island and most of it is sealed off from visitors.
 This preserves the amazing marine environment and practically guarantees an amazing dive.
 The island where most of the dive centers operate, Mabul, is equally impressive with great surrounding dive sites and gorgeous beaches.
 The water is crystal clear, warm, and pretty easy to dive without any strong current.

 The sites here are truly mind-blowing, awe-inspiring, and just gorgeous!

-As you might have noticed, I do not personally scuba dive because of my ear problems.
+As you might have noticed, I personally tried scuba diving because of my ear problems only once – with OK Divers in Bali, Indonesia.
 But I love the underwater world so my travel friend Kristin Addis put this up for me, together with her photos.
 Kristin is the Chief Blogette at Be My Travel Muse.
-You can connect with her on Facebook, Twitter, and Instagram.